-THE annual convention of Kiwanis International is usually held in June of each year in a city officially determined by the International Board of Trustees.
-The Board must, however, select the city in rotation from each of five convention zones.
+THE annual convention of Kiwanis Interna-I tional is usually held in June of each year in a city recommended by delegates at the last annual convention, but officially determined by the International Board of Trustees.
 To this annual convention each club is entitled to send two accredited delegates to vote on all matters proposed and to elect International officers and trustees.
-International trustees and past International presidents, district governors and chairmen of International standing committees are delegates-at-large.
-In addition to the two accredited delegates, each club is urged to send as large a delegation as possible in order to share the fellowship and inspiration offered by such a convention and to acquire a clearer vision of the broad relationships of Kiwanis, through contact with representatives of clubs from every section of Canada and the United States.
+International trustees and past International presidents, district governors and chairmen of International standing committees are delegates-at-large. addition to the two accredited delegates, each club is urged to send as large a delegation as possible in order to share the fellowship and inspiration offered by such a convention and to acquire a clearer vision of the broad relationships of Kiwanis, through contact with representatives of clubs from every section of Canada and the United States.
 Such attendance is a fruitful source of education in the power and enthusiasm of Kiwanis.